af83/sponges/README.md

 [![Build
 Status](https://travis-ci.org/AF83/sponges.png?branch=master)](https://travis-ci.org/AF83/sponges)

-When I build workers, I want them to be much like an army of spongebobs: always stressed and eager to work. `sponges` helps you with building this army of sponges, controling them, and, well, eventually killing them gracefully.
-Hum, making them stressed and eager to work would still be your job :)
+When I build workers, I want them to be much like an army of Sponge Bobs: always stressed, and eager to work. `sponges` helps you with building this army of sponges, controlling them, and well, eventually killing them gracefully.
+Hum, making them stressed and eager to work would still be your job. :)

-Basically, sponges is a ruby supervisor that forks processes and controls their execution and termination.
+Basically, Sponges is a ruby supervisor that forks processes and controls their execution and termination.
 For example, the following will start a supervision daemon and 8 processes of "a_worker":